Geonkick-Synthesizer/geonkick/README.md

  - Doesn't support velocity expression for synthesizer parameters (nor for layers), only for total instrument amplitude.
- - The default plugin version (that supports kits) will take per instance about 35 MB from heap.
+ - The default plugin version (that supports kits) will take per instance about 35 MB from the heap.
 The "Single" version of the plugin will take about 2 MB per plugin instance.
 If only one instrument per track is used, it is recommended to use the "Single" version of the plugin.
  - Doesn't support automation of synthesizer parameters.